 Torri del Benaco

-Our journey begins with Torri del Benaco, immersed in a green paradise with its impressive castle rising above and dominating the lake front.
+Our journey begins with Torri del Benaco, immersed in a green paradise with its impressive castle rising above and dominating the lakefront.
 Thanks to its strategic position, this town is easy to reach: you can take the train to the Peschiera railroad station and arrive here.
 The main attraction is the Castello Scaligero, built by Antonio della Scala in 1383.
-Also, you can walk through the woods and olive-groves, along the “strada dei castei” for example.
+Also, you can walk through the woods and olive groves, along the “strada dei castei” for example.
 Catch a glimpse of old towns and solitary and take some special photos surprising the medieval air.
-Torri del Benaco is an idyllic place to relax and soak up the sun while admiring the lovely harbor filled with colorful fishing boats.
+Torri del Benaco is an idyllic place to relax and soak up the sun while admiring the lovely harbour filled with colourful fishing boats.

 Are you looking for adrenaline?
-Here, you’ll find a wide range of sporting activities: sailing, wind-surfing, canoeing, water-skiing, scuba-diving, mountain-biking, tennis, mini-golf, archery etc. Not surprisingly, the city is the perfect place for anyone who want to wind down the nights with a glass of wine or trying to make something memorable in their vacation.
+Here, you’ll find a wide range of sporting activities: sailing, windsurfing, canoeing, water-skiing, scuba-diving, mountain-biking, tennis, mini-golf, archery etc. Not surprisingly, the city is the perfect place for anyone who wants to wind down the nights with a glass of wine or trying to make something memorable in their vacation.

-We strongly recommend to visit the pearl of Lake Garda in May, June or September.
+We strongly recommend visiting the pearl of Lake Garda in May, June or September.
 Otherwise, the town is overcrowded and the temperatures are very high.
-Malcesine is another charming town with narrow medieval streets, ancient architecture, an amazing harbor and lots of small shops.
+Malcesine is another charming town with narrow medieval streets, ancient architecture, an amazing harbour and lots of small shops.
 You can take the cable car to Monte Baldo for breathtaking views of Lake Garda.

 What you can visit here?
 The striking Castello Scaligero and Palazzo dei Capitani are among the first sightseeing of Malcesine.
 At Castello Scaligero, you can climb the tower and enjoy magnificent 360˚ views over the lake.
 Also, the Goethe room is expecting you!
-He reproduced in his drawings the authentic colors of the landscape which became the starting point for his “Theory of colors”.
+He reproduced in his drawings the authentic colours of the landscape which became the starting point for his “Theory of colours”.
 Outside, in a contemplative corner of the small garden, there’s the poet’s bust.
-Nestled between the Lake Garda and the mountains, Malcesine has becoming a very popular tourist destination, so don’t miss an enchanting walk here.
+Nestled between Lake Garda and the mountains, Malcesine has become a very popular tourist destination, so don’t miss an enchanting walk here.

 Isola del Garda

-And the last, but not the least, Isola del Garda is the largest island and it must be on your ‘to do’ list while planning to explore the depths of Lake Garda.
+And last, but not least, Isola del Garda is the largest island and it must be on your ‘to do’ list while planning to explore the depths of Lake Garda.
 Anchored just off Salò, the island is private and owned by the Contessa Cavazza.
-You can get here only with a guide tour and spend a couple of hours.
-Its impressive botanical garden rich in exotic plants and the sumptuous villa will leave you with a magical feeling, like you’re back in time.
-So, a short visit at Isola del Garda is a captivating experience!
+You can get here only with a guided tour and spend a couple of hours.
+It’s an impressive botanical garden rich in exotic plants and the sumptuous villa will leave you with a magical feeling like you’re back in time.
+So, a short visit to Isola del Garda is a captivating experience!

 Lake Garda – Festivals and Events